- Introduction and Editorial Policies

 Veterinary Research Forum is proud to announce the launch of its official website at http://vrf.iranjournals.ir/.

 Open access policy, online submission/tracking, web-based peer review system, and search feature are the fundamental features of the new website.

 Manuscripts must be in English and Microsoft Word format (.doc/.docx).
-The manuscript (including references, and figure legends) must be double space typed, using 12-point Times New Roman font, 3.5 cm margins, and left justification.
+The manuscript (including references, and figure legends) must be double-spaced and typed, using 12-point Times New Roman font, 3.5 cm margins, and left justification.
 Manuscripts should be arranged as follows: title page, abstracts, text, acknowledgments, conflict of interest, references, and figure legends.
 Please note that the names of the authors and their affiliations should not be included in the main document.
-The title page must include the title and the first name, middle initial, and last name of each author, along with professional affiliations of the authors at the time of the study should be indicated.
+The title page must include the title and the first name, middle initial, and last name of each author, along with the professional affiliations of the authors at the time of the study should be indicated.
 If an author's affiliation has changed since the study was performed, the author's new affiliation should be identified.
 The name of the corresponding author should also be included on the title page.
-Software programs that automatically create endnotes, footnotes, and references should not be used.
 Each line and page of the manuscript must be numbered, beginning from the title page.
 Tables should be saved as separate files (.doc/.docx format).

 Authors are required to provide the names, affiliations, and contact information (full mailing address, e-mail address) of two potential reviewers related to their manuscripts; though the choice of reviewers is at the discretion of the editor-in-chief.